rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

   - `subst_name`
   - `charge`

 Note that the most useful specifiers are `atom_type` and `charge` in the context of selecting atoms and functional groups of interest.
 The `atom_type` specifier is used to refer to the atom types in MOL2 structures (for example, O.2, O.3, H, S.2, and so forth).
-The `charge` specify refers to the partial charge column in MOL2 files.
+The `charge` specifier refers to the partial charge column in MOL2 files.

 Before we discuss the selection string syntax in more detail, let us execute an example where we select only those molecules that contain at least one sp3 sulfur atom (as it can be found in sulfate groups) and at least one sp2 oxygen atom (keto-group):